We don't just talk cars ... we teach how to buy them.

 Models can also be found with optional packages such as the SE Premium Package which includes a moonroof, a Bose audio system, automatic headlights and a HomeLink transceiver.
 The SE Leather Package includes leather upholstery and heated power seats, while the HDD Navigation Package for the LE adds navigation, a 9.3GB "Music Server", Bluetooth, a rear entertainment system and keyless start.

 And in terms of safety, this Pathfinder received a score of four out of five stars for frontal-impact crash protection and five stars for side-impact protection for both the front and back rows.

-The earlier Pathfinder generation, its second, was produced for the 1996 through 2004 model years.
+The earlier Pathfinder generation, its second, was produced for the 1996 through 2004 model years, although these are getting harder and harder to find in good condition and with reasonable mileage.
+You can get lucky from time to time though.
 At that time the Pathfinder switched to a car-like unibody construction, which allowed it to get bigger, provide more interior space as well as improve on-road agility, all while shedding about 200 pounds.

 But until 2000, the Pathfinder was equipped with a quite "average" 166-horsepower V6 engine.
 In 2001, however, this engine was replaced with Nissan's powerful VQ-series 3.5-liter V6 that produced an impressive 240 horsepower and 260 lb-ft of torque.
 This is really when the Pathfinder came into its own with an excellent balance of style and performance, and the awards and recognition followed.